 KCET Boom Magazine (2015)

-Commissioned by El Haru Kuroi:“Ella pays homage to working class women, who’s jobs are to look after and even raise other people's children.
+Commissioned and co-created with El Haru Kuroi:“Ella pays homage to working class women, who’s jobs are to look after and even raise other people's children.
 This is a commemoration for her.”

 UCLA Labor Center: Working Families in Focus (2019)